-After Glow is a specifically formulated drying aid, but can be used as a standalone sealant when added to dry paint to add protection.
+After Glow is a specifically formulated drying aid, that adds a light layer of protection too.
 The way you use this one is to get two of our Big Softie cloths.
 Using clean, fresh water, completely drench one cloth, and then wring it out till it's just damp.
 Fold the damp cloth into quarters, to the low pile side, and then spray 3-4 sprays of After Glow into the cloth.
 Work on one panel at a time, work in side-to-side motions; up and down/side to side.
 Leave the product to flash off for around 1 minute, then buff off any remaining residue with your second Big Softie cloth, again folded into quarters to the low pile side.
 Continue this technique for the entire vehicle.

 Once the car is washed and dried, it’s ready for cleansing.
 We do that with our Paint Cleanse & Restore.
 This will deep clean the paint and prepare it for the wax.
 Place a 50c-sized dollop of Paint Cleanse & Restore onto the Circle Work pad, and then rub it into the surface till there are no more dry spots in the pad.
 Do a section of the car at a time (maybe 1/4 of the bonnet).
 Work the product in an up and down, then side to motion till it begins to go opaque.
 Once this occurs, buff off the remaining residue with a Big Softie cloth and then move onto the next section of the car until it is all done.